yalemssa/aspace_preservica_db/README.md

 # aspace_preservica_db
-An ETL database for collating and doing stuff with ArchivesSpace and Preservica metadata
+A reporting database for collating and doing stuff with ArchivesSpace and Preservica metadata

 ## Tables
 A description of the tables in the database and how they are generated